 Once Bob has finished accepting the Company Policies, he'll see the button, "Accept Company Policies" has been checked off on his Employee Setup panel.
 He doesn't need to go through the workflow a second time unless directed to do so by the company.

 Will my employees receive any email notifications when I add a new policy?

 New employees will receive an email telling them to Review and Accept Company Policies as one of their onboarding tasks.
 An example of this email is provided above.

 Current employees will not receive emails initially nor email reminders.
-However, once a new policy is in place, you can send an email to your employees instructing them to go to their My Shoobx lens, click on the "Start a New Workflow" button, and run the "Company Policy Acceptance Workflow."
+However, once a new policy is in place, you can send an email to your employees instructing to log into their account, click on the "Start a New Workflow" button, and run the "Company Policy Acceptance Workflow."
 This will ask them to accept the new policy that you've put in place.

 How can I tell which employees have successfully accepted policies and which employees still need to accept?

 For current employees, each policy acceptance workflow will create a new document.
 In your company's Data Room, you can filter your documents by the folder where each acceptance lives and by the date they were enacted to see which employees have responded to this new policy.